 Pochomil Beach offers a highly developed tourist complex with numerous restaurants, tourist activities, beach sports, horseback riding, and other resort accommodations all along the flat coastline.
 Private hotels are also available.
 The Pochomil Tourist area gives people easy relaxation and accessibility to all the necessary amenities.
 The beach is one hour from Managua City, the capital of Nicaragua, where buses and taxis are available for transport to and from Pochomil itself.
 The close proximity to the capital city and conveniences available at Pochomil makes it one of the most popular destinations for vacation in Nicaragua.

-At the heart of this fishermen’s village are seafood restaurants, a handful of vacation houses, and hotels that nearly anyone can afford.
+At the heart of this fishermen’s village are seafood restaurants, a handful of vacation houses, and hotels that nearly anyone can afford (perfect if you are on a budget while studying in Nicaragua).
 The low key ambience of the beach is an ideal backdrop for horseback riding and kayak trips.
 Las Penitas is in close proximity to Juan Venado Island, another national wildlife reserve in Nicaragua.
 Fisherman often provide boat rides to the island for visitors looking to explore the ecologically diverse species that inhabit the Juan Venado Island.

 Estero Padre Ramos Nature Reserve